Health Insurance

 This section may seem confusing at first, but don’t worry — we’ve got your back.
 Included in this section is an “out-of-pocket maximum.”
 This refers to the maximum dollar value of the plan that you will have to pay for covered services.

-The out-of-pocket maximum varies from plan to plan, but it’s generally at least $7,000, and it can go up to $15,000.
-To find out your out-of-pocket maximum, check the plan’s summary of benefits and coverage that you received when you signed up for the plan.
+The out-of-pocket maximum varies from plan to plan.
+For 2026, the ACA out-of-pocket maximum is $9,200 for individual coverage and $18,400 for family coverage, as set by the Centers for Medicare and Medicaid Services (CMS).
+To find out your specific out-of-pocket maximum, check the plan’s summary of benefits and coverage that you received when you signed up for the plan.

 How Often Can I Go to the Doctor?

-You can visit a physician or a specialist as often as possible.
+You can visit a physician or a specialist as often as medically necessary.
 Ask your insurer how often they have a system in place where you can see a specialist without needing to see your primary care physician first.
 This is also sometimes called an “urgent care” visit.
+Plans sold through insurers like UnitedHealthcare or regional Blue Cross Blue Shield affiliates typically outline visit frequency rules directly in the SBC’s limitations section.

 What Is My Deductible?

 Your deductible is the amount you have to pay out-of-pocket before your insurance company covers the rest.
-For example: if your plan has a $1,000 deductible and you get an X-ray that costs $100, your insurance company will only cover $900.
-The remaining $100 is on you.
-To have this charge covered, you’ll need to reach your deductible limit of $1,000.
+For example: if your plan has a $1,000 deductible and you get an X-ray that costs $100, your insurance company will only cover $900 of costs once you’ve reached your deductible.
+If you haven’t yet met your deductible, the remaining amount is on you.
+According to KFF’s 2025 Employer Health Benefits Survey, the average annual deductible for single coverage in employer-sponsored plans was $1,735.

 How Much Can I Go Over My Limit?

 This section is different for each plan.
 They may include how much of a particular medication you can take, how much coverage you have for prescriptions, or even how many days you can have a medical emergency.
+The CMS SBC Instructions outline how insurers must disclose benefit limits in a standardized way.
 Be sure to read the plan’s Summary of Benefits and Coverage to ensure that these limits are what you expect them to be.

 Deposit or Deposit Refund?